 If you’re in need of some literary inspiration, then The BBKA Guide to Beekeeping, The Bee Manual: The Complete Stey-by-Step Guide to Keeping Bees or Collins Beekeeper’s Bible: Bees, honey, recipes and other home uses are good places to start.

-Or, if you’d prefer to take a course, then you could check out Udemy’s Beekeeping for Beginners: How To Be a Successful Beekeeper course, or this Natural Beekeeping Diploma course from the Centre of Excellence.
+Or, if you’d prefer to take a course, then you could check out Udemy’s Beekeeping for Beginners: How To Be a Successful Beekeeper course, or this Natural Beekeeping Diploma course from the Centre of Excellence (which Rest Less members get 70% off with the code RESTLESS466).
 Although these are paid-for courses, they can prove incredibly useful for helping you to build confidence in your beekeeping knowledge and skills.
 You’ll be taken on a journey which covers everything from the anatomy of a honeycomb to harvesting honey, through to how to use honey for health and beauty purposes.

 It’s also worth getting in touch with your local beekeeping association to find out about courses that you could join – either virtually or in person.
 You can find your nearest beekeeping association here.